An extended Gauss-Newton method for full waveform inversion: Theory

-$j=1,...,N$.
-Also, we can rewrite the GN Hessian as
+where $i=1,\ldots,N$.
+Additionally, the GN Hessian matrix can be rewritten as:

-Finally, based on this equation and \eref{Hadamard_diag}, we rewrite the GN system in \eref{Gauss_Newton} as the following equivalent matrix equation form:
+By utilizing \eref{Hadamard_diag}, we can rewrite the GN system in \eref{Gauss_Newton} in an equivalent matrix equation form:

-for $j=1,...,N$.
-Indeed, solving the standard GN system, \eref{Gauss_Newton}, is equivalent to solving \eref{Extended_GN_diag} for $\delta\bold{m}$.
-The EGN method starts from \eref{Extended_GN_diag} by relaxing the diagonality requirement on the matrix $\text{diag}(\delta\bold{m})$ and considering the full equation.
-We replace $\text{diag}(\delta\bold{m})$ with the extended search direction $\Delta\bold{m}$ whose (non-physical) off-diagonal coefficients are allowed to admit nonzero values.
-The EGN search direction thus solves the following Sylvester matrix equation:
+for $i=1,\ldots,N$.
+Solving the standard GN system, \eref{Gauss_Newton}, is indeed equivalent to solving \eref{Extended_GN_diag} for $\delta\mathbf{m}$.
+So far, we have simply reformulated the GN system into an alternative expression.
+While solving \eref{Extended_GN_diag} remains a challenging task, the newly formulated representation offers increased flexibility, particularly when considering extensions to the model.
+The EGN method departs from \eref{Extended_GN_diag} by relaxing the diagonal constraint on the matrix $\text{diag}(\delta\mathbf{m})$ and considering the full equation.
+We introduce the extended search direction $\Delta\mathbf{m}$, allowing its off-diagonal coefficients to have nonzero values.
+Therefore, the EGN search direction solves the following Sylvester matrix equation:

-We can see from this equation that the Hessian matrix is separable and thus easier to be inverted than the GN Hessian which is not separable.
+It is worth noting that this equation reveals the separability of the Hessian matrix in the EGN formulation, making it easier to invert compared to the non-separable GN Hessian in the original formulation, \eref{Gauss_Newton}.
+Also, \eref{Extended_GN} is obtained due to the full relaxation of the diagonal constraint, however, partial relaxations are also possible but may necessitate more intricate equation manipulation \citep[e.g., ][]{Hou_2015_AIE}.

-A regularization term may be implemented to penalize the off-diagonal elements when solving \eref{Extended_GN}.
-However, it is computation and memory intensive because the solution is of size $N \times N$.
-We solve \eref{Extended_GN} explicitly, obtaining
+A regularization term can be introduced to penalize the off-diagonal elements when solving \eref{Extended_GN}.
+However, it should be noted that this approach can be computationally and memory intensive due to the size of the resulting solution, which is of size $N \times N$.
+To explicitly solve \eref{Extended_GN}, we obtain:

-where $\mu_S,\mu_U>0$ are damping parameters, allowing us to determine a unique solution and overcome the ill-conditioning of the matrix inversion.
-By using \eref{Guttman_identity_sub}, we can rewrite \eref{dm_ext} as
+where $\mu_S$ and $\mu_U$ are damping parameters greater than zero.
+These parameters ensure a unique solution and help mitigate the ill-conditioning of the matrix inversion.
+Using the identity in \eref{Guttman_identity_sub}, we can rewrite \eref{dm_ext} as: